 The "burn rate" at which the Company has awarded stock and options to employees, including the named executive officers, in the last three years is set out below.
 The "burn rate" is the sum of stock and option awards granted divided by the number of weighted average common shares used in our basic earnings per share calculation.
+Share numbers provided in the table below are in thousands.

-2018 2017 2016 TOTAL AVERAGE
+2020 2019 2018 TOTAL AVERAGE

-Options granted 78 81 73 232 77
+Options granted 73 69 78 220 73

-Shares granted 500 358 1,354 451
+Shares granted 476 474 496 1,446 482

-TOTAL 574 581 431 1,586 529
+TOTAL 549 543 574 1,666 555

-Weighted average shares-basic EPS 45,280
+Weighted average shares - basic EPS 45,948

-Burn rate-1 year 1.27% , D
+Burn rate - 1 year 1.19% ó

-Burn rate-3 year average 1.17% Ď
+Burn rate - 3 year average 1.21% 0

-The affirmative vote of the holders of a majority of shares of our common stock present in person or represented by proxy at the Annual Meeting will be required to approve the amendment increasing the number of shares available for issuance under the Company's 2017 Incentive Award Plan.
+The affirmative vote of the holders of a majority of shares of our common stock present in person or represented by proxy at the Annual Meeting will be required to approve the amendment and restatement of 2017 Incentive Award Plan, which includes an increase to the number of shares available for issuance under the Company's 2017 Incentive Award Plan.
 If this Proposal 3 is not approved by our stockholders, the 1,200,000 shares will not be added to those that remain available for issuance under the plan.

-The principal features of the 2017 Incentive Award Plan are summarized below.
-The summary below is qualified by reference to the full text of the 2017 Incentive Award Plan, which is included as Appendix A to this Proxy Statement, and the amendment to the 2017 Incentive Award Plan, which is included as Appendix B.
+The principal features of the Amended and Restated 2017 Incentive Award Plan are summarized below.
+The summary below is qualified by reference to the full text of the Amended and Restated 2017 Incentive Award Plan, which is included as Appendix A to this Proxy Statement.

-Key Features of the 2017 Incentive Award Plan
+Key Features of the Amended and Restated 2017 Incentive Award Plan